 Costs in Time and Money

-The FSRI certificate costs $1,880 for members of LOMA and $2,880 for all others.
-The six courses in the first two sections require from eight to 16 hours of study each.
+The total cost for all eight courses, including exams, necessary for the FSRI certificate is $2,930 for members and $5,860 for all others.
+The courses in the first two sections require from eight to 16 hours of study each.
 The courses in the second section are more time-intensive.
 As a result, the final course calls for 25 to 30 hours of study.